-TMJ is probably the most common cause of jaw pain, because it’s a diverse category of related jaw conditions that can cause many types of jaw pain.
+TMJ is probably one of the most common causes of jaw pain because it’s a diverse category of related jaw conditions that can cause many types of jaw pain.
 Most often, the pain is in the muscles, which are tense, tender, and sore.
-Sometimes jaw pain may be felt in the bone, especially if you are clenching or grinding teeth.
+Sometimes jaw pain may be felt in the bone, especially if you are clenching or grinding teeth, which is common in patients who are stressed.
 However, the jaw pain may also be felt in the joint itself.
 Finally, jaw pain related to TMJ may be nerve pain, which can be sharp and electric.
 You may also experience intermittent numbness related to your jaw pain.

 But the easiest way to identify TMJ is by its other symptoms.
 TMJ can cause many symptoms, so you likely have it if you experience one or more of the following: